Explore the best of Caucasus: Azerbaijan, Georgia, and Armenia with a small group of like-minded travelers.

 After your nice rest in the forested area with fresh air in your lungs, you will start the tour to the high-mountainous Lake Sevan – the emerald of Armenia.
 It is the largest lake in Armenia and The Caucasus, and one of the largest fresh-water high-altitude lakes in the world.
 This huge mountain lake which takes a huge territory of Armenia’s surface area is about 1,900 meters above sea level.
 Sightseeing on Sevan Peninsula.
 Visit the Peninsula for the monastery and perfect views over the lake.
 Continue to Garni.
 Lunch at a local house in Garni where you will have opportunity to watch Armenian national bread “Lavash” baking and barbecue making process in the underground stove called “tonir”.

 Additional sightseeing in the area.
 The citadel and pagan temple of Garni is a picturesque monument of the Hellenistic period and an impressive piece of ancient Armenian architecture.
 It was built in the first century A.D. by the Armenian King Tiridates and it is dedicated to a heathen god, probably to Mithra, the god of the sun whose figure stood in the depth of the sanctuary.
 After proclaiming Christianity as a state religion in Armenia in 301, the temple was probably used as a summer residence of the kings.
 Northeast of Garni, higher up the gorge of the Azat River, there is a magnificent monument of medieval Armenian architecture – Geghard Monastery inscribed in UNESCO World Heritage list.
-Welcome dinner in a traditional Armenian restaurant.
+Welcome dinner at a traditional Armenian restaurant.
 Overnight in Yerevan.

 Day 12: Yerevan City Tour – Etchmiadzin – Zvartnots – Brandy Factory (Armenia) [B,L,D]